sabel2-0/serviceease/markdowns/REQUESTER_APPROVAL_FEATURE.md

 ```

 **Validations**:
-- Only the requester who created the request can approve/reject
+- Only The institution_user who created the request can approve/reject
 - Request must be in `pending_approval` status
 - Sends notification to technician about approval/rejection